benjaminjack/benjaminjack.github.io/_drafts/python-cpp-tests.md

     unittest.main()
 ```

-That's all you need for python unit tests.
+That's all you need for Python unit tests.
 You can add as many test files as you want, and each one should define a class that extends `unittest.TestCase`.
 As long as all of your files have a `_test.py` suffix, `unittest` will automatically discover them.
 Run `python3 setup.py test` and you should get output that looks like this:

 ```bash
 > python3 setup.py test